minecraft-beta/minecraft-beta.github.io/README.md

     ```bash
     node server.js
     ```
-5. Open your web browser and navigate to `http://localhost:3000/cape/`.
+5. Open your web browser and navigate to `http://localhost:3000/cape/`. (make sure to mention /cape/)

 ## Usage
 This phishing site is designed to be used in a controlled environment.
 It should be hosted on a local machine or a secure, authorized server only for educational or research purposes.
 The site can be used to: